- Chlamydia is spread through unprotected sex.

 Is there a cure for chlamydia?

 Yes.
 Chlamydia is easy to treat and cure, but remember that just because you’ve had it once doesn’t mean you can’t get infected again.
 It’s important that you get treated early so that more serious health problems don’t occur.
 Both sexual partners must get treated at the same time so you don’t re-infect each other.
 Your health care provider will either give you a single dose of medicine (azithromycin) to take in the office before you leave or a prescription to fill (doxycycline) that you will need to take 2 times a day, for 7 days.
 Your health care provider will decide which medicine is right for you.
 Remember to take ALL of the medicine as prescribed, even if the symptoms go away.
 This is because the infection can still be in your body.
+In some cases, like pregnancy or history of multiple infections, your health care provider may decide to repeat a chlamydia test after treatment to make sure the infection is gone.

 Is chlamydia dangerous?